-7. Sew one straight stitch line between the top draw cord and the woven in green thread.
-Sew second straight stitching line along the bottom edges of tape.
+7. Sew a straight stitching line along top and bottom edges of tape.
 Make sure not to sew over the draw cords or hook pockets.
 Sew both stitching lines in the same direction to prevent puckering.

-8. Pull the loose cords to gather the tape.
+Pull the loose cords to gather the tape.
 Gather to the panel finished width.
 Go back to adjust if necessary.
 Make knots in the cords near the tape to hold the gathered width.